andypalacio/qa-automation-Cypress/README.md

-# trafilea-challenge-qa-automation
+# qa-automation-Cypress

-This repository contains the code developed as part of the QA test automation challenge for Trafilea.

 ## Description

-The QA test automation challenge for Trafilea consists of developing a set of automated tests to verify the correct functioning of certain functionalities of a web application and API.
+These tests consist of developing a set of automated tests to verify the correct functioning of certain functionalities of a web application and API.

-the test created are:
+the tests created are:

 * **web**: Validating that a user cannot complete a payment with an invalid credit card.
 * **api_1**: Validating that you can get a user list to get details of an active user